Nancy Worley, former head of the Alabama Democratic Party, dead at 70

 Prior to her stint as head of the ADP, Worley had been involved in Alabama politics for many years.
 From 2003 to 2007, Worley served as Alabama Secretary of State under Gov. Bob Riley.
 She also served as president of the Alabama Education Association from 1983 to 1984 and then from 1995 to 1997.

-Joe Reed, Chairman of the Alabama Democratic Conference, said Wednesday that Worley will be remembered as a courageous person.
+Joe Reed, Chairman of the Alabama Democratic Conference, told CBS 42 Wednesday that Worley will be remembered as a courageous person.

 “She was a true champion for equality, justice, and fairness,” Reed said.
 “She believed in her convictions, and she pronounced them for everyone to understand.”